Discrete-to-Continuous Extensions: piecewise multilinear extension, min-max theory and spectral theory: Introduction

-Inspired by these investigations on both discrete and continuous aspects of convex analysis \cite{Choquet54,Lovasz}, optimization \cite{HS11,TVhyper-13,JostZhang-PL}, critical point theory and Morse theory \cite{JostZhang-PL}, it is natural to consider min-max theory, including the saddle point problem, von Neumann’s minimax theorem \cite{Neumann28,Sion58,Krantz14} and Lusternik-Schnirelmann theory.
-A main contribution of this paper is to reveal the connections between discrete min-max problems and continuous min-max reformulations from different viewpoints.
+Extension theory is useful, however, also beyond the convex or submodular setting.
+It can be more widely applied to optimization \cite{HS11,TVhyper-13,JostZhang-PL}, critical point theory and Morse theory \cite{JostZhang-Morse}, to cite just some examples.
+It is therefore natural to systematically consider min-max theory from the perspective of extension theory.
+Such a min-max theory includes, for instance, saddle point problems, von Neumann’s minimax theorem \cite{Neumann28,Sion58,Krantz14} or Lusternik-Schnirelmann theory.
+A main contribution of this paper therefore is to reveal the connections between discrete min-max problems and continuous min-max reformulations from different viewpoints.

+In particular, in graph theory and its extensions, many problems can be considered as saddle point problems.
+For example, eigenvalues are characterized as critical values of Rayleigh quotients, and more generally, problems related to eigenvectors, such as properties of nodal domains, can also be seen from that perspective.
+The same holds for other fundamental graph theoretical problems, like Cheeger cuts.
+Such problems find their natural place in nonlinear spectral theory.
 Previous research indicates that we can explore the corresponding nonlinear spectral graph theory with the help of the corresponding continuous objective function.
 Accordingly, besides the practical need of designing continuous optimization algorithms for combinatorial problems, these continuous versions enable us to reconsider the combinatorial problems from the viewpoint of spectral theory.
 Thus, we develop a systematic spectral theory for a pair of homogeneous and locally Lipschitz functions, as a solid foundation of extension methods.

 Based on the extension theory and the spectral theory, we provide general, yet user-friendly tools that can be used when attacking discrete models arising in applications.
-More concretely, continuing the study in \cite{JostZhang-PL}, we systematically develop further connections between discrete and continuous fields.
-Some new applications, such as the nodal domain theorem and inertia bounds involving adjacency tensors of uniform hypergraphs, inertia bounds for the graph $p$-Laplacian, the $k$-way Cheeger inequality on oriented hypergraphs, the eigenvalues of tensors, Cheeger-type inequalities for Hodge Laplacians on simplicial complexes, and spectral estimates for signed hypergraphs, are presented.
+More concretely, continuing the study in \cite{JostZhang-PL}, we systematically develop further applications, such as the nodal domain theorem and inertia bounds involving adjacency tensors of uniform hypergraphs, inertia bounds for the graph $p$-Laplacian, the $k$-way Cheeger inequality on oriented hypergraphs, the eigenvalues of tensors, Cheeger-type inequalities for Hodge Laplacians on simplicial complexes, and spectral estimates for signed hypergraphs.
 These results indicate that the extension theory might be an excellent universal approach to understand the discrete problems via their continuous extensions.
-The following diagram exhibits the key points: